DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/1-System/14-String/2-methods/6-indexof.md

 <table>
   <tr>
     <td>Explanation</td>
-    <td colspan="2">Searches the specified string after <b>pos</b> and returns the first found position.<br><br>This method searches without being aware of the character type of the target character string.
+    <td colspan="2">Finds the specified string after <b>pos</b> and returns the first found position.<br><br>This method finds without being aware of the character type of the target character string.
 Use the <a href="/method/str/find">Find</a> function to search for double-byte characters in the target string</td>
   </tr>
   <tr>
     <td>Call format</td>